 On March 10, 2017, Sarissa, in connection with its proxy contest, requested that we provide certain of its books and records pursuant to Section 220 of the Delaware General Corporation Law (the "DGCL").
 We offered to provide Sarissa with certain of the confidential materials that Sarissa requested subject to executing a confidentiality agreement.
 On March 21, 2017, Sarissa filed a complaint in the Delaware Court of Chancery (the "Court"), captioned Sarissa Capital Domestic Fund LP v.
 Innoviva, Inc., C.A.
 No. 2017-0216-JRS (the "220 Litigation"), demanding that we provide books and records pursuant to Section 220 of the DGCL.
 Sarissa additionally requested that the Court grant a motion to expedite so that a trial on the 220 Litigation would be held prior to the Annual Meeting.
 On March 27, 2017, we provided Sarissa with certain of the confidential books and records requested pursuant to an executed confidentiality agreement.
 At a hearing held on March 28, 2017, the Court denied Sarissa's motion to expedite the trial.
-In connection with the hearing on March 28, 2017, we agreed to provide minutes of recently completed Nominating/Corporate Governance Committee meetings responsive to Sarissa's demand as such minutes become available for production.
+In connection with the hearing on

+March 28, 2017, we agreed to provide minutes of recently completed Nominating/Corporate Governance Committee meetings responsive to Sarissa's demand as such minutes become available for production.
 We intend to vigorously defend against the 220 Litigation.

 On April 20, 2017, several Sarissa entities filed a Verified Complaint Pursuant to Section 225 of the DGCL and for Specific Performance in the Court, captioned Sarissa Capital Domestic Fund LP, et al. v.
 Innoviva, Inc., C.A.
 No. 2017-0309-JRS (the "Specific Performance Litigation").
 Sarissa alleges that it had entered into a binding agreement to settle its proxy contest in exchange for the inclusion of each of George W. Bickerstaff, III and Odysseas Kostas, M.D. on our Board of Directors.
 Sarissa seeks specific performance of the alleged agreement.
-With the complaint, Sarissa also filed a Motion for Entry of Status Quo Order, which seeks, among other things, to prevent the Company from engaging in any action outside the ordinary course of business without first giving Sarissa ten (10) business days' notice until the Specific Performance Litigation is resolved.
-On April 30, 2017, we filed a motion to dismiss the Specific Performance Litigation.
-On May 1, 2017, we filed a Cross Motion for a Status Quo Order Confirming the Directors of Innoviva Pending Resolution of the Section 225 Action, which seeks to confirm our existing directors as the Board of Directors of the Company while the Specific Performance Litigation in ongoing and to eliminate or, alternatively, modify any restrictions on the Company contained in the order proposed by Sarissa in its Motion for Entry of Status Quo Order regarding actions outside the ordinary course of business.
+On May 17, 2017, the Court entered an Order Maintaining Status Quo, which ordered that, during the pendency of the Specific Performance Litigation, the Innoviva Board of Directors shall remain in place, and prohibits the Company from entering or agreeing to any transactions, the consummation of which would require the approval of or vote by Innoviva stockholders or amending, modifying, or repealing Innoviva's bylaws or charter in the absence of an affirmative vote of five of the then-seven member board of directors or without providing plaintiffs' counsel five business days' advance written notice.
+Trial in the Specific Performance Litigation occurred on July 27, 2017, and the parties are currently awaiting the Court's ruling.
 We believe the Specific Performance Litigation is without merit and intend to defend it vigorously.